 - Monitoring repatriation applications with the Department of Justice and Equality

-- Providing assistance to prisoners in preparation for their release
+- Providing help to prisoners in preparation for their release

-- Visiting prisoners and assisting families with travel and accommodation for prison visits
+- Visiting prisoners and helping families with travel and accommodation for prison visits

 ICPO holds a Family Information Day each year to provide families with information and support and to give them the opportunity to meet other people who have a relative in prison overseas.